microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-05.md

 [< Previous Challenge](./Challenge-04.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-06.md)

 ## Introduction
 Quite some progess!
-You have created a nice cloud native setup surrounding your SAP.
-As such it is designed to run "free" on the Internet while still being secure.
+You have created a nice cloud native setup surrounding your SAP instance.
+As such it is designed to run externally whilst exposed to the Internet while still being secured.
 One example with global scale would be your Office365 for instance.
-But some times there are security regulations that prohibit such setups regardless.
+But some times there are security regulations that prohibit such setups.
 In this challenge you will move your sensitive components into a private virtual network (VNet) and connect the Azure PaaS services via private endpoints.

 ## Description
 - Integrate your app service instance with your existing SAP VNet using Regional Vnet Integration.